 These tests are affected by certain drugs, foods, and stresses.
-Inform your healthcare provider of any medications you are taking and follow any preparation instructions you are given before sample collection.
+Tell your healthcare practitioner about any medications you are taking and follow any preparation instructions you are given before sample collection.
 Although you may be seated for collection of the blood sample, it is recommended that you be lying down.
-Your healthcare provider or the collection site will instruct you as to their specific requirements.
+Your healthcare practitioner or the collection site will instruct you as to their specific requirements.

 After completing their actions, catecholamines are metabolized to inactive compounds.
 Dopamine becomes homovanillic acid (HVA), norepinephrine breaks down into normetanephrine and vanillylmandelic acid (VMA), and epinephrine becomes metanephrine and VMA.
 Both the hormones and their metabolites are eliminated from the body in the urine.

 Normally, catecholamines and their metabolites are present in the body in small, fluctuating amounts that only increase appreciably during and shortly after a stressful situation.
 However, rare tumors called pheochromocytomas and paragangliomas (collectively called PPGL) can produce large amounts of the hormones, resulting in increased concentrations in both the blood and urine.
 This can cause persistent or sudden bursts of hypertension, which may lead to severe headaches.
 Other symptoms include heart palpitations, sweating, nausea, anxiety, and tingling in the hands and feet.